ccwoolfolk/bdd/README.md

 Run `bdd init` to set up your configuration.

+`bdd connect` will open a websocket connection to receive success/failure messages when submitting lessons.
+You will likely want this in a visible terminal while working.

 `bdd get [Boot.dev lesson URL]` will retrieve the lesson files and open them with the editor stored in your configuration.

+`bdd next` and `bdd prev` will move between lessons. `bdd get` without a URL will get the lesson contents based on your current position.

+`bdd run` and `bdd submit` function similarly to the respective Boot.dev commands.

 ## Development